Artist-led Cohort Residencies at Empire of Dirt

 No fee to apply

 Situated in a quiet, rural environment, Empire of Dirt offers time and space for artists to reflect on their practice, develop new ideas, and focus on specific projects in a restorative, peaceful setting.
-For the 2025 season, we are holding a series of mentorship-based residencies.
-Two emerging mentee artists will join a mentor artist at the residency for a 2-week period to develop their practice, engage in conversation and research, and collectively think through intersections in their practices and ways of working.
+For the 2026 season, we are holding a series of mentorship-based residencies.
+Two artists will join a lead artist at the residency for a 2-week period to develop their practice, engage in conversation and research, and collectively think through intersections in their practices and ways of working.

 Studio Information